 The Majestic Center

 The Majestic Center, a circa early-1900s midtown hangout, hosts rock, blues, jazz, hip-hop and techno performances.
-This multi-purpose haunt houses The Magic Stick and The Majestic Theatre.
+This multi-purpose haunt houses The Majestic Theatre.
 Best bets for pre- or post- concert chow?
 Try lobster mac n’cheese or pork belly sliders from the on-site eatery, Majestic Cafe.

 Live jazz and Cajun catfish sooth late-night cravings at Bert’s Marketplace in the Eastern Market district.
 The bare-bones club presents a sizzling line-up of local blues, rock and jazz talent.
 Warm weather draws musicians outdoors to perform on the patio while wafts from barbecue smokers entice passersby to sit, listen and savour.